CasshChris/JavaSch/javaSch-ReadMe.md

-# School Java CIS 141
+# School Java CIS 141 ### by Christian Alvarez
-## Malcolm X College of the City College of Chicago
+## Student at Malcolm X College of the City College of Chicago

 I am using the Apache NetBeans IDE to make those projects.
 Professor Ogar Haji